vladimir-tutin/Plex-Auto-Collections/README.md

     decade: 1990
 ```

+##### Advanced Filters

-In addition you can also use the `.not` at the end of any filter except `all` to instead search for everything but what you specified.
+In addition you can also use the `.not` at the end of a filter to instead search for everything that doesn't include what you specified.

 ```yaml
 collections: